galiharghubi-bfi/lora-trigger/README.md

 # Trigger Task

-Triggering SURVEY task as easy as breathing.
+Triggering LORA task as easy as breathing.